Azure/Azure-Sentinel/Solutions/IoTOTThreatMonitoringwithDefenderforIoT/readme.md

 # Overview
 There has been a long-standing split between ICS/SCADA (OT) and Corporate (IT) cybersecurity.
 This split was often driven by significant differences in technology/tooling.
 Microsoft Defender for IoT's integration with Microsoft Sentinel drives convergency by providing a single pane for coverage of both D4IOT (OT) and Microsoft Sentinel (IT) alerting.
-This solution includes Workbooks, Analytics rules, and Playbooks providing a guide OT detection, Analysis, and Response.<br>
+This solution includes Workbooks and Analytics rules providing a guide OT detection and Analysis.<br>

 ## Try on Portal
 You can deploy the solution by clicking on the buttons below: